 The Life of an EXPLORE Extern

 Before students begin their work experience, they will participate in a mandatory Professional Development Orientation with the goal of connecting students with a community of like-minded peers and helping them prepare for their placement.
-They will then work collaboratively with their Mentors’ teams during the workday, Monday through Thursday, for 3 to 6 weeks during the summer.
-Every Friday, students attend skill building workshops and educational excursions with their cohort so they can continue to build a bond with their peers and gain relevant skills related to career and college development.
+They will then work collaboratively with their Mentors’ teams for 3 to 6 weeks from Monday through Thursday for 5 to 8 hours each day.
+Every Friday, students attend skill building workshops and educational excursions with their cohort so they can continue to build stronger bonds with their peers and gain relevant skills related to career and college development.
 At the end of their externship, students participate in a culmination ceremony to celebrate their accomplishments and present what they learned while working at their site.

 IEA Externs will: